torchbox/k8s-ts-ingress/docs/index.md

 ## Release history

 * 1.0.0-alpha6 (unreleased):
-    * The behaviour of the `app-root` annotation was changed to match the behaviour of other Ingress controllers.
+    * Incompatible change: The behaviour of the `app-root` annotation was changed to match the behaviour of other Ingress controllers.
-    * Several annotations were moved from `ingress.kubernetes.io` to `ingress.kubernetes.io` to improve compatibility among Ingress controllers.
+    * Incompatible change: Several annotations were moved from `ingress.torchbox.com` to `ingress.kubernetes.io` to improve compatibility among Ingress controllers.
+    * Feature: The `ingress.kubernetes.io/read-response-timeout` annotation
+        was implemented.
 * 1.0.0-alpha5:
-    * Incompatible change: The `ingress.kubernetes.io/auth-address-list`
+    * Incompatible change: The `ingress.torchbox.com/auth-address-list`
-        annotation was renamed to `ingress.kubernetes.io/whitelist-source-range`,
+        annotation was renamed to `ingress.torchbox.com/whitelist-source-range`,
         and is now comma-delimited, for compatibility with other Ingress controllers.
     * Feature: Support Ingress classes.